 How will this unit compare with existing offerings?

 How will the X8 perform for field recordists?
-It’s impossible to know right now.
-However it appears to be a compelling option worth considering upon its release later this year.
+It appears to be a compelling option worth considering upon.

 - Learn more about the Tascam Portacapture X8.